x-atlas-consortia/ubkg-front-end/README.md

 2. The _/neo4j/browser_ location to handle neo4j redirects
 3. A location to handle requests for static resources (JavaScript) from the neo4j browser
 4. A separate stream for the bolt protocol

-## UBKGBox subnodes
-The front end assumes that there are network subnodes defined for downstream UBKG services.
-The only required subnode is one named **neo4j.ubkg.com**, to allow reverse proxying to the neo4j browser hosted by the **ubkg-back-end** service.

-Refer to the README.md in the ubkg-box repository for details.